collapsed-stacks/startups/questions/4159/where-is-the-best-company-location-to-earn-more-total-income-on-mobile-applicati.md

 - tagged: `mobile-apps`, `taxes`, `advertising`
 - score: 2

-<p>My situation is that I have a small team which has about 4-5 people that work together to build a mobile application.
+My situation is that I have a small team which has about 4-5 people that work together to build a mobile application.
 All of our income comes from advertisements in our application.
 My point is how can we earn as much money as possible from our application?
-Move to country that has less tax might be help in this case? or Should I also consider other factors?</p>
+Move to country that has less tax might be help in this case? or Should I also consider other factors?

 ## Answer 4161